 Each risk type identified is allocated a Risk Owner.
-Risk Owners are responsible for the management and reporting of their respective risks.
+Risk Owners are responsible for ensuring that appropriate risk management skills and resources exist in the First Line to manage risks in accordance with Risk Strategy and Risk Appetite.

 With support from the Second Line Risk Function where necessary, the Risk Owner is responsible for ensuring the: